 The products in the varicella-zoster virus (VZV) family (VARIVAX®, ProQuad®, and ZOSTAVAX®) are (b) (4) .
-ZOSTAVAX is a live attenuated virus vaccine for prevention of herpes zoster (shingles) in individuals 50 years of age and older.
-The lyophilized preparation when reconstituted with accompanying diluent yields a 0.65~mL dose containing a minimum of 19,4000~PFU (plaque forming units) of Oka/Merck varicella-zoster virus for subcutaneous administration.
+Measles, Mumps, Rubella and Varicella Virus Vaccine Live (ProQuad) is a live, attenuated virus vaccine indicated for active immunization for the prevention of measles, mumps, rubella, and varicella in children 12 months through 12 years of age.
+The lyophilized preparation when reconstituted with accompanying diluent yields a 0.5 mL dose containing a minimum of 3.99 log10 PFU (plaque forming units; equivalent to approximately 10,000 PFUs) of Oka/Merck varicella virus, 3.0 log10 TCID ${50}$ of Ender's attenuated Edmonston measles virus, 4.3 log10 TCID ${50}$ of Lynn (B level) mumps virus, 3.0 log10 TCID ${50}$ of Wistar RA 27/3 rubella virus for subcutaneous administration.

-Merck proposed plans for implementation of the (b) (4) process in the manufacturing of (b) (4) in order to (b) (4) Merck's(b) (4) in a Type C meeting briefing package submitted on November 1, 2013 (STN 125123/1521.0).
-In written feedback dated November 22, 2013, CBER agreed with the analytical comparability plan, the filing strategy, and the design of the proposed VARIVAX clinical study (V210-063).
-CBER recommended including, as a co-primary endpoint, a non-inferiority comparison of geometric mean titers (GMTs) for the VZV antigen contained in the two products such that the lower bound of the 2-sided 95% confidence interval on the GMT ratio [VARIVAX $^{(b)}$ / VARIVAX 2007] is > 0.67.
+Merck proposed plans for implementation of the (b) (4) process in the manufacturing of (b) (4) in order to (b) (4) Merck's (b) (4) in a Type C meeting briefing package submitted on November 1, 2013 (STN 125123/1521.0).
+In written feedback dated November 22, 2013, CBER agreed with the analytical comparability plan, the filing strategy, and the design of the proposed VARIVAX clinical study (V210-063) to assess the safety and immunogenicity of the vaccine manufactured with the virus.
+CBER recommended including, as a coprimary endpoint, a non-inferiority comparison of geometric mean titers (GMTs) for the VZV antigen contained in the two products such that the lower bound of the 2-sided 95% confidence interval on the GMT ratio [VARIVAX $^{\text{(b)}}$ / VARIVAX 2007] is > 0.67.
 CBER also recommended revising the clinical protocol to include additional measures to observe adverse reactions and revision of exclusion criteria to include history of seizure disorder and thrombocytopenia.
 Merck agreed with CBER's recommendations in written feedback dated on December 2, 2013 (STN 125123/1502.1).